hopperteam/hopper-server/doc/uc-filter-for-sp.md

   Scenario: Switch filter for SP
     Given User is on hopper
     And User is logged in
-    And User has a Notification "Test" by "TestApp" And Notification "Test" is undone
-    And User has a Notification "Test2" by "TestApp2" And Notification "Test2" is undone
-    And AppFilter "TestApp" is selected
+    And User has open Notification "Test" by "TestApp" And User has open Notification "Test2" by "TestApp2" And AppFilter "TestApp" is selected
-    And Checkbox "seeAllNotification" is not checked
+    And Checkbox "SeeAllNotifications" is not checked
     When User clicks on AppFilter "TestApp2"
     Then Notification "Test" should not be visible Then Notification "Test2" should be visible